 PCI (Peripheral Component Interconnect) network card: PCI bus was developed in 1990 to replace the previous ISA standard.
 It has a fixed width of 32 bit (133MB/s transmission data) and 64 bit (266MB/s transmission data).
 This type of NIC card was first used in servers and later on gradually applied to PCs.
 Today, most PCs do not have expansion cards, but rather devices integrated into the motherboard.
 As a result, PCI network card has been replaced by other bus interfaces, like PCI-X or USB interface.

 PCI-X (Peripheral Component Interconnect eXtended) network card: PCI-X is an enhanced PCI bus technology.
 It operates at 64 bit and is capable of up to 1064 MB/s.
 In many cases, PCI-X is backward compatible with PCI NIC cards.

 PCIe (Peripheral Component Interconnect Express) network card: PCIe is the latest standard and now is popular on computer and server motherboards.
 PCIe NIC card is available in five versions now, and each version supports five types of lanes at different speeds.
-Learn more about PCIe network card, read the post: PCIe Card Tutorial: Everything You Need to Know About PCI Express Card.
+Learn more about PCIe network card, read the post: What Is PCIe Card?
+Everything You Need to Know About PCI Express Card.

 |PCIe Version||Line Code||x1||x2||x4||x8||x16|